flame-engine/flame/doc/flame/platforms.md

 Since Flame runs on top of Flutter, so its supported platforms depend on which platforms that are supported by Flutter.

-At the moment, Flame supports both mobile and web.
+At the moment, Flame supports web, mobile(Android and iOS) and desktop (Windows, MacOS and Linux).

 ## Flutter channels

 Flame keeps it support on the stable channel.
 The dev, beta and master channel should work, but we don't support them.
 This means that issues happening outside the stable channel are not a priority.

 ## Flame web